KoppesEA/INS-1_PWS_RNA-Seq/README.md

 GSExxx  (small RNA)

-*Directories and version numbers may need to adjusted within each script by user to run as needed*
+*Directories and version numbers may need to be adjusted within each script by user to run as needed*

 ## Part I: Custom Genome Generation
 Download Rnor6 top level genome sequence and gene set annotation from Ensembl (https://useast.ensembl.org/info/data/ftp/index.html)